The beauty benefits of lactic acid

 Reportedly a favourite of Helen Mirren and Stella McCartney, Sunday Riley’s Good Genes (£85.00) is a lactic acid treatment like no other.
 Do not be fooled by this product’s relatively low lactic acid concentration (5%), with a pH of 2.6 this serum packs a potent exfoliating punch that isn’t suitable for more sensitive skins.
 Best applied overnight, this luxurious treatment is full of other skin-goodies including radiance-boosting liquorice, circulation-enhancing lemongrass and soothing arnica.

 Kate Sommerville’s ExfoliKate Glow moisturiser (£55.00) combines an alpha-hydroxy duo of lactic and glycolic acid alongside Kate’s ‘three Ps for perfect skin” (pineapple, pumpkin and papaya enzymes).
 An exfoliating all-rounder, this is the perfect option for those looking for a youthful glow.
-We’ve found that this moisturiser works a treat under makeup as it works away the areas of texture and dry skin that face products tend to cling to.
+We’ve found that this moisturiser works a treat under makeup.
+It works away the areas of texture and dry skin that face products tend to cling to.

 A more traditional lactic acid toner, we love the Ready Steady Glow Daily AHA Tonic (£25.00) from REN.
 Developed for daily use, this gentle formula contains approximately 4.5% lactic acid and has a pH of 3.5-4.
 This is a great introductory product for the uninitiated.

-At the Wellbeing studios we believe that great skincare need not be reserved for the face alone.
+At the Wellbeing studios we believe that great skincare isn’t just for the face alone.
 Another knockout formula from REN, we’ve been loving their equally fabulous AHA Smart Renewal Body Serum (£35.00).
 Designed for flaky, dry and mature skin types, this slightly stronger exfoliating serum (10% lactic acid) restores a natural glow to lacklustre limbs.
-It has a lightweight formula that sinks in effortlessly and is excellent for treating Keratosis pilaris (chicken skin) as well as scaly elbows and knees.
+It has a lightweight formula that sinks in effortlessly.
+It’s also excellent for treating keratosis pilaris (chicken skin) as well as scaly elbows and knees.